jleonard/how-i-work/css.md

 * **components** - Components can contain multiple elements and or components.
 They usually have some .js associated with them.
 Examples are tabs, dialogs, etc.
 * **elements** - The native html body elements (ul,p,div,etc.).
 In cases like tables and forms where an element is expected to contain multiple child elements I sometimes identify them as layout patterns or components.

 Here's how that might apply to a site's main navigation.
 The nav is part of the page's macro structure in that it's a primary block of the page.
-The nav is also a container for micro-structures like layout grids and horizontal boxes as well as components like tabs or drop-down menus.
+The nav is also a container for micro-structures, components and elements.

 ```css
 // macro structure styles